carla-simulator/carla/Docs/adv_traffic_manager.md

 - Divides calculations into a series of [stages](#stages-of-the-control-loop).
 - Creates synchronization barriers between stages to guarantee consistency.
 Calculations for all vehicles are finished before any of them move to the next stage, ensuring all vehicles are updated in the same frame.
 - Coordinates the transition between [stages](#stages-of-the-control-loop) so all calculations are done in sync.
-- Sends the [command array](#command-array) to the server when the last stage ([Motion Planner Stage](#stage-4-motion-planner-stage)) finishes so there are no frame delays between the command calculations and the command application.
+- Sends the [command array](#command-array) to the server when the last stages ([Motion Planner Stage](#stage-4-motion-planner-stage) and [Vehicle Lights Stage](#stage-5-vehicle-lights-stage)) finishes so there are no frame delays between the command calculations and the command application.

 __Related .cpp files:__ `TrafficManagerLocal.cpp`.